chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 {.is-warning}
 ## {.tabset}
 ### Attach Block
+> This output can be used with the Local Output block!
+{.is-success}

+Attaches parts to a player.
+<span style="color: #72aacc;">Input: Player Username</span>
+- Body Part: The Body part to attach the block onto.
+- Cooldown: Amount of time before you can attach another block again. **(3s if the last person who edited wasnt the owner)**
+- Offset: How offset the block are from the Body Part.
+- Rotation: What rotation the block should be.
+- Output Clone: Decides if it will output the first cloned block it made.
+- Time Active: Amount of time the block stays on the player's body before despawning.
+- Spawn Unanchored: Decides if the cloned block are unanchored.
+- Use Time Active: Decides if it will use the Time Active Property.
+- Block to Weld: The block to weld to the player.

+*Example Circuit: TODO*
 ### Attribute Changer
+Changes an attribute of a block.
+<span style="color: #72aacc;">Input: none (Block if destination is empty)</span>
+- Attribute Name: The attribute to change.
+- Property Name: The attribute property to change.
+- Destination: The block to change the attribute to.

+*Example Circuit: TODO*
+### Camera Block
+Moves the Input's Camera to the specified position and rotation.
+<span style="color: #72aacc;">Input: Player Username</span>
+- Easing Direction: Decides the easing direction of the ease.
+- Easing Style: The type of easing to use for the animation.
+- Repeat Count: How many times to repeat the animation.
+- Reverses: Decides if repeating reverses to the initial position.
+- Animation Time: How long the animation takes.
+- Target Position: Where to move the camera.
+- Target Rotation: What rotation the camera should be.
+- Time before returning: Amount of time before returning to the player.
+- Use time: Decides if it uses Time before returning. **(Make sure to use the ':fix' command to return to your player)**

+*Example Circuit: TODO*
 ### Clone Block
+> This output can be used with the Local Output block!
+{.is-success}

+Clones the blocks inside it.
+If the input is a block, it will be used as a container for all the blocks that will be cloned.
+<span style="color: #72aacc;">Input: any</span>
+- Despawn Enabled: Decides if Despawn time will be used.
+- Cooldown: Amount of time before you can attach another block again. **(3s if the last person who edited wasnt the owner)**
+- Despawn Time: Amount of time before the blocks despawn.
+- Output Clone: Decides if it will output the first cloned block it made.
+- Spawn Unanchored: Decides if the cloned block are unanchored.
+- Target Position: Where to put the cloned blocks.
+- Target Rotation: What rotation the cloned blocks should be.

+*Example Circuit: TODO*
 ### Command Block
+> This output can be used with the Local Output block!
+{.is-success}

-> Runs a command like it was from a normal player.
+Runs a command like a normal player. **Be careful with this block as players can run any Builder+ commands. (so dont be dumb on about who you will perm.)**
-{.is-info}

-Configurations:
-- Commands: The command the block will run.
-Default is `:message all hi!!!`.
+<span style="color: #72aacc;">Input: any</span>
+- Command: The command to run. **(Only Builder+ Commands can be run for obvious security reasons.)**

+*Example Circuit: TODO*
 ### Message Display Block
+> This output can be used with the Local Output block!
+{.is-success}

-> Display a message.
+Displays a message.
-{.is-info}

-Configurations:
+<span style="color: #72aacc;">Input: any (Player Username if using SpecificPlayer)</span>
-- Affect: A dropdown menu with the options: Everyone, SpecificPlayer.
+- Affect: Controls who will see the message.
 - Message Color: The color of the message.
 - Description: The message description.
-Only works if the Message Type is set to `Notification`.
+Only works if the Message Type is set to Notification.
 - Message Time: The time the message will be shown.
-Only works if the Message Type is set to `Notification`.
-Use `0` to calculate the message time.
-The input is `0` by default.
+Only works if the Message Type is set to Notification.
+Use 0 to calculate the message time.
+The input is 0 by default.
 - Title: The title of the message.
+(Content if not using Shout.)
-- Message Type: A dropdown menu with the options: Notification, Chat, Console, Shout, Bubble.
+- Message Type: Changes how the message is displayed.
 - Notification Image ID: The Image ID for the notification.
-Only works if the Message Type is set to `Notification`.
+Only works if the Message Type is set to Notification.

+*Example Circuit: TODO*
 ### Path Block
+Used with the NPC Block to control where the NPC goes.
+<span style="color: #72aacc;">Input: any (NPC Block if NPC property is empty)</span>

+- Custom Target: The player/NPC to walk to.
+- Priority Mode: Controls how the NPC interprets the path.
+- NPC: The NPC to control.

+*Example Circuit: TODO*
 ### Property Changer
+> This output can be used with the Local Output block!
+{.is-success}

+Changes a property of a block.
+<span style="color: #72aacc;">Input: any</span>
+- Easing Direction: Decides the easing direction of the ease.
+- Easing Style: The type of easing to use for the animation.
+- Platform Stand: Decides if the player can stand on the block while moving.
+- Property Name: The property to change.
+- Repeat Count: How many times to repeat the animation.
+- Reverses: Decides if repeating reverses to the initial position.
+- Animation Time: How long the animation takes.
+- Destination: The block to change the properties of.
+- Use Input: Decides if it uses the input or the defined type properties.

+*Example Circuit: TODO*
+### Wirer Block
+Makes a temporary connection from the Input to the specified block.
+<span style="color: #72aacc;">Input: Block</span>
+- Connect Direction: Decides how they're connected.
+- Operation: Decides if the connection will be created or removed.
+- Connect to: The block to connect the Input to.

+*Example Circuit: TODO*
 ### Wiring Variable Block
+Makes a variable that you can use anywhere in the world.
+Syntax for variables are "{\[var name\]}"
+<span style="color: #72aacc;">Input: any</span>
+- Operation: Decides if it should create / set or remove the variable.
+- Value: What to set the variable to.
+- Variable Name: What the variable name should be.

+*Example Circuit: TODO*